Carolina Sandhills National Wildlife Refuge

 Accessibility

-People with mobility impairments that have special access needs should contact the Refuge Manager to request special use access.
+People with mobility impairments who have special access needs should contact the Refuge Manager to request special use access.

-Hunters wishing to use an ATV/UTV to hunt must provide a copy of their state disabled hunting license.
-Hunters that receive a permit to use an ATV/UTV may only use the ATV/UTV in the designated mobility impaired hunt area (see map).
+Hunters wishing to use an ATV/UTV to hunt must provide a copy of their state-disabled hunting license.
+Hunters who receive a permit to use an ATV/UTV may only use the ATV/UTV in the designated mobility-impaired hunt area (see map).

 All rules and regulations pertaining to the use of motor vehicles will be in effect for the use of ATV/UTV.